Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 | Sonnet 5 (standard) | $3 | $15 | Balanced coding, writing, agentic work |

-On the consumer side, none of this touches you directly: Sonnet 5 is the default model on the Free and Pro plans, so a $20-per-month Claude Pro plan gets you the model with generous limits and no per-token math.
+On the consumer side, none of this touches you directly: it's the default model on the Free and Pro plans, so a $20-per-month Claude Pro plan gets you the model with generous limits and no per-token math.
 Per-token pricing only applies through the API.
 If you're comparing tiers on price, our Anthropic Claude API pricing breakdown has the batch and prompt-caching rates too.

-The way we think about it: run Sonnet 5 by default, and escalate to Opus 4.8 only when Sonnet visibly struggles — a refactor it can't hold in its head, a proof it keeps botching.
+The way we think about it: run this by default, and escalate to Opus only when it visibly struggles — a refactor it can't hold in its head, a proof it keeps botching.
 For a deeper split, we compared them head-to-head in Claude Sonnet vs Opus.

 |---|---|---|